natalysheinin/s3cur1ty-stuff/README.md

 # Security Tools
-#### A collection of useful links to web apps/software/general tools in my research on security.
-I am trying to keep this list up to date with the best tools of each category as I find them.
-Some categories were copied from SANS course roadmap.
+#### A collection of my favourite tools to use in CTFs or other computer science & security workflows.
 #

 ## Penetration Testing & Ethical Hacking